dp-os/gez/examples/docs/src/en/guide/essentials/rspack.md

 # Rspack

 Gez is built on the [Rspack](https://rspack.dev/) build system, leveraging its high-performance build capabilities.
-This document introduces the role and core features of Rspack in the Gez framework.
+This document will introduce the role and core features of Rspack in the Gez framework.

 ## Features

 Rspack is the core build system of the Gez framework, offering the following key features:

-- **High-Performance Builds**: A Rust-based build engine that delivers blazing-fast compilation speeds, significantly improving build times for large projects.
+- **High-Performance Builds**: A Rust-based build engine that provides extremely fast compilation performance, significantly improving build speeds for large projects.
-- **Optimized Development Experience**: Supports modern development features like Hot Module Replacement (HMR) and incremental compilation, providing a smooth development experience.
+- **Optimized Development Experience**: Supports modern development features such as Hot Module Replacement (HMR) and incremental compilation, delivering a smooth development experience.
 - **Multi-Environment Builds**: Unified build configurations support client, server, and Node.js environments, simplifying multi-platform development workflows.
 - **Resource Optimization**: Built-in resource processing and optimization capabilities, including code splitting, Tree Shaking, and resource compression.

 ## Building Applications

-Gez's Rspack build system adopts a modular design, primarily consisting of the following core modules:
+Gez's Rspack build system is designed with a modular architecture, primarily consisting of the following core modules:

 ### @gez/rspack

 The foundational build module, providing the following core capabilities:

-- **Unified Build Configuration**: Standardized build configuration management with support for multi-environment setups.
+- **Unified Build Configuration**: Standardized build configuration management with support for multi-environment configurations.
 - **Resource Processing**: Built-in handling for TypeScript, CSS, images, and other resources.
-- **Build Optimization**: Features like code splitting and Tree Shaking for performance optimization.
+- **Build Optimization**: Features such as code splitting and Tree Shaking for performance optimization.
 - **Development Server**: Integrated high-performance development server with HMR support.

 ### @gez/rspack-vue

-A dedicated build module for the Vue framework, offering:
+A specialized build module for the Vue framework, offering:

 - **Vue Component Compilation**: Efficient compilation for Vue 2/3 components.
 - **SSR Optimization**: Specific optimizations for server-side rendering scenarios.